Blogging Tools & Resources for New Bloggers

 Written by Debbie Gartner, these eBooks will help you understand the basics of SEO (Search Engine Optimization) and how to use backlinks to rank.

-SEO should be the first priority when publishing content as that is what drives organic traffic to your site.
+Easy On-Page SEO should be the first priority when publishing content as that is what drives organic traffic to your site.
 Overall, this is what Google looks at when ranking your website and how readers find your site.

 I researched SEO for three months and still came out knowing more reading her eBooks.